sander/hashtocurve-kotlin/README.md

 ## How to use in an application

+The easiest is to copy-paste [`hashtocurve.kt`](src/main/kotlin/hashtocurve.kt) into your project and maintain your fork there.
+Check back regularly if this source project has relevant changes for you, and publish changes you consider useful for others.

-Add the JAR as a dependency to your project.
+Alternatively, add the JAR that you have built as a dependency to your project.

+Make the `implementation` dependencies from [`build.gradle.kts`](build.gradle.kts) available in your project.

-Then select a `Suite` and configure a `DomainSeparationTag` (see [Domain Separation Requirements](https://www.rfc-editor.org/rfc/rfc9380.html#name-domain-separation-requireme)).
+After including the code and its dependencies in your project, select a `HashToCurve` suite and configure a domain separation tag (see [Domain Separation Requirements](https://www.rfc-editor.org/rfc/rfc9380.html#name-domain-separation-requireme)).
 With the resulting function, you can hash any byte array to the related elliptic curve.

-## Design decisions

-- Abstract over big integer implementations, enabling porting to [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html).
-- Use the Go [math/big](https://pkg.go.dev/math/big) style of handling big integers, enabling memory control in some implementations.
-    - Consequence: this may be counterintuitive to JVM users.
+The result is encoded as a `Point(x: ByteArray, y: ByteArray)` with components that contain the big-endian encoding of affine curve point coordinates.

 ## Test vectors